lapinek/java-rcs-developer/README.developing-scripted-connectors.md

 [rcs] log: org.identityconnectors.common.logging.Log
 ```

-> You can request a schema operation after you've registered you connection, as described in the [Registering Connection in IDM](#heading--developing-scripted-connectors-groovy-connection) chapter.
-The [Schema Script](#heading--developing-scripted-connectors-groovy-schema) chapter provides examples on requesting a schema operation via IDM's APIs, and more general information on [IDM's REST > System Objects endpoints](https://backstage.forgerock.com/docs/idcloud-idm/latest/rest-api-reference/endpoints/rest-system-objects.html) endpoints is available in the docs.
+> [Registering Connection in IDM](#heading--developing-scripted-connectors-groovy-connection) and [Schema Script](#heading--developing-scripted-connectors-groovy-schema) chapters provide details on enabling and requesting schema operation, which invokes the schema script.

 ### <a id="heading--developing-connector-context-globals" name="heading--developing-connector-context-globals"></a>Global Variables

 [Back to Contents](#heading--contents)

-Bindings, both the `binding` instance and the individual binding properties, behave as global variables.
-This opens a possibility for reassigning them accidentally and thus breaking something in your code.
+Bindings, both the `binding` instance and the individual variable bindings, behave as global variables.
+This opens a possibility of reassigning them accidentally and thus breaking something in your code.

-To avoid a situation like this in complex and involved scripts, you could reassign variable bindings to the namesake local variables (upfront).
+To avoid a situation like this in complex and involved scripts, you could reassign variable bindings to the namesake local variables.
 You can further clarify bindings' designations by referencing their types.

 For example: